PAIN MANAGEMENT BILLING

-Billing and Coding Errors
+Pain Management Billing and Coding Errors

 With these inherent hurdles to deal with, it becomes even more important that practitioners aren’t burdened by pain management billing issues.
 Across all fields of medicine, institutions are cutting costs and payers are looking for ways to reduce what they pay, including being very particular about billing and coding errors, which result in claims being rejected or denied.

-Billing Challenges for Pain Management Practitioners
+Billing Challenges for Pain Management Centers & Practitioners

 Increased Financial Responsibility of Patients:

-An analysis conducted by Trans Union Healthcare in 2017 found that patients’ healthcare costs had increased by up to 11%.
+An analysis conducted by Trans Union Healthcare in 2017 found that patients’ healthcare providers costs had increased by up to 11%.
 Rapidly increasing patient costs mean it is more important than ever to fully inform patients about their financial responsibility prior to treatment.
 The increased costs are also making it more difficult for pain management practices to collect the amount due to them.

 The Solution to Pain Management Billing Issues

-Focus on Patient Care
+Focus On Patient Care

 Run Practice More Efficiently

 As specialists in medical billing and coding, Medcare MSO keeps up with the annual code changes as well as the various rules and pain management billing guidelines that are constantly changing.
 Because we have customers of all sizes, in every major field of medicine, or certified coders are kept up to date and trained on the specialized codes of each specialty they work with.
 Get a free demo today and see how we can help you and your practice run more efficiently, increase revenue & improve cash flow.